The Air Force’s Only Special Tactics Wing

 In fact, ST averages a member being killed or wounded-in-action every 1.15 months dating back to 2001.
-Our community has received 10 Air Force Crosses, 46 Silver Star medals, hundreds of Bronze Star medals (over 250 with valor), and over 100 Purple Hearts.
+Our community has received one Medal of Honor, nine Air Force Crosses, 46 Silver Star medals, hundreds of Bronze Star medals (over 250 with valor), and over 100 Purple Hearts.
 Special Tactics is the most highly decorated community in the Air Force since the end of the Vietnam War.

 ◾720th Special Tactics Group, Detachment 1, Hurlburt Field, Fla.